feobaby/BSA/README.md

 5. Create a .env file in the backend folder and add the necessary variables following the _.env.sample_ format.
 6. Run `npm run start:dev` to start the backend server.
 7. Run `yarn start` to power the frontend.
+8. Run `npm run test` to run tests for the backend server

 ## :star: Technologies Used